keeeper/contracts-cls/README.md

 ## Possible improvements

-- Javascript -> Typescript
+#### Data organization
+- Filter contracts on homepage
-- Add ability to edit contracts
+- Ability to edit contracts
+- Ability to sort contracts on homepage (by expiration date, status, etc.)
+- Search

+#### UX/UI
-- Form validation
+- Responsive
 - Loading 'Skeletons' during fetching data
-- Responsive
-- Accessibility
+- Extra indication for contracts that expire soon
 - Check if content fits areas, without overlapping
-- Extra indication for contracts that expire soon
+- Check if category with same fields already exists, if yes - propose use previously created category
+- Form validation

+#### Code
 - Refactor fetching
+- Javascript -> Typescript
-- Use store management (ex: Redux) to avoid extra fetching
+- Use store management (ex: Redux) to avoid extra fetching if only React is used (without NextJs)
-- Add ability to sort contracts on homepage (by expiration date, status, etc.)
-- Add more tests
+- More tests

+#### Accessibility